 Gokyo lake and Everest Base Camp Trek is a unique combination of Everest from near and far.
-The fascination with Everest, and the world’s highest mountains should take you on the Gokyo lake and Everest Base Camp Trek.
+Everest the world’s highest mountains never fail to impress.
 The Gokyo lake and Everest Base Camp Trek take you high into the Himalaya’s presents four of the world’s highest peaks, including Everest, Lhotse, Cho Oyu and Makalu.
-This trek takes you off the well beaten Everest trail or some unique views of Mt.
-Everest.
+This trek takes you off the well beaten Everest trail or some unique views of Mount Everest.
 We have adding in one extra day of critical acclimatization which will help you go higher and stay safer going to altitude, so you will have 3 nights in Namche Bazaar on the way up the trail.
-Read about our training advice.
+Check out our Information page.

 A little bit more about the Gokyo lake and Everest Base Camp Trek